CentEDO/EcommerceProject/README.md

 2. Set up database connection strings in `appsettings.json` for both Web and API projects.
 3. Run the solution in Visual Studio.

+## Database Migration

+To apply database migrations, use the Package Manager Console in Visual Studio:

+1. Open the Package Manager Console.
+2. Select the project containing your DbContext as the Default Project.
+3. Run Add-Migration `ExampleMigration` and `Update-Database`.
+This applies any pending migrations to the database and creates the database if it does not exist.

 ## Features

 - Asynchronous product display.